The University of the Philippines has eight constituent universities:

 UP Manila launched a Return Service Program in 2001 for students of its seven health colleges to sign a contract that requires them to work in the Philippines for a period of not less than two years within five years after graduation.

 The Return Service Agreement (RSA) covers the different courses offered by the College of Allied Medical Professions, College of Dentistry, College of Nursing, College of Pharmacy, College of Public Health, College of Medicine, and School of Health Sciences.
 Under the RSA, graduates are mandated to serve in the country, preferably in accordance with the roles and nature of their respective professions and along the three major functions of the university, but not limited to education/training, research, and direct service.

-For further information on the RSA, please visit this website http://alumni.upm.edu.ph/?q=node/5 or call the Office of Alumni Relations at 525-3802.
+For further information on the RSA, please visit the Office of Alumni Relations website (http://alumni.upm.edu.ph/?q=node/5) or call the Office of Alumni Relations at 525-3802.

 Important: Unless you qualify under any of the requirements stated below, it will not be advisable for you to apply.
 Only correctly filled up application forms with the required supporting documents and the non-refundable application fee (US $50 for non-resident foreign applicants) will be processed.